Setting up an RUV

 Equity Companies

 Growth+ RUVs are available for companies who have their cap table on the AngelList Equity Growth+ Plan.
-The only cost you will be responsible for are the state filing fees (typically less than $1k) which we will file, pay on your behalf, and invoice you for once the RUV is finalized.
+The only cost you will be responsible for are the state filing fees (~$1k) which we will file, pay on your behalf, and invoice the company, once the RUV is finalized.

 Sign up for access to AngelList Equity here.